Create dataframe

 2.3 Remove Multiple Columns

-Use vector to specify the column/vector indexes you want to remove from the R data frame.
-The following example removes multiple columns with indexes 2 and 3.
+You can use a vector to specify the indexes of the columns that you want to remove from a DataFrame in R. The following example removes multiple columns with indexes 2 and 3.

 # Remove Multiple columns